-Explore our sprinklings of knowledge below as we answer some of your frequently asked questions, spotlight advice from fellow educators, and throw in some fun downloadables (and prizes!) along the way.
+Explore our sprinklings of knowledge below as we answer some of your frequently asked questions, and spotlight advice from fellow educators.
 We’ll be covering topics including pacing, differentiation, and instructional practices, all the while highlighting Amplify features and resources you can be using to grow your expertise of our curriculum!
-Tune in every Monday for three fresh seeds of knowledge surrounding a new category, along with directions for how to locate relevant resources in the Amplify platform.

 To expose students to Knowledge strand content they missed while absent, you can share our recorded Read-Aloud videos.
 To access, click into the Knowledge units from the Daily Instruction tab of the CKLA Teacher Resource site.
 You can then assign the most critical Activity Book pages for students to complete.

 To catch students up on specific grade-level skills, use Foundational Skills Boost, a video-based, self-guided instruction with resources for teacher-led small-group activities, independent practice, and additional family resources for extra student support.
 Designed for grades 1-3, lessons target critical foundational skills from previous year’s instruction.
 However, the videos can be used for students in grades 4-5 with core knowledge gaps.

 To assist you in lesson planning in a hybrid classroom environment, the Professional Learning site has classroom videos and sample weekly planners that provide demonstrations of both synchronous and asynchronous CKLA instruction.